 Browse the filesystem to select your private key.
 Enter the password, and that’s about it.

-Now, everytime you connect to the server using Putty you should not be asked to enter the password again.
+From now on, every time you connect to the server using Putty you will not be asked to enter the password.

 Disabling Password Authentication¶

 In this part we will disable SSH password authentication to the server, thereby making it less susceptible to password brute forcing.

 You need to run the following commands as user

 Only follow these steps if you’ve successfully completed the previous chapter and can access your server using SSH keys!

 Disable SSH password authentication:

 grep -q "^PasswordAuthentication" /etc/ssh/sshd_config && sed -i 's/^PasswordAuthentication.*/PasswordAuthentication no/g' /etc/ssh/sshd_config || echo "PasswordAuthentication no" >> /etc/ssh/sshd_config